 Prostaglandins, inflammatory mediators produced by membrane lipid breakdown, are also elevated dramatically in the plasma of patients with moderate-to-severe head trauma during the first 2 weeks after injury.
 Patients with higher prostaglandin levels had significantly worse outcomes than those with more modest elevations.
 Furthermore, levels of a thromboxane metabolite, a potent vasoconstricting prostaglandin, were elevated disproportionately.
 Such a process may underlie posttraumatic vasospasm, which has been documented in some, but not all, transcranial Doppler studies of patients with closed head injuries, even in patients without traumatic subarachnoid bleeds.

-Recently, an increase in T cells reactive against myelin antigens was found in 10 patients with severe head injuries.
+An increase in T cells reactive against myelin antigens has been found in patients with severe head injuries.
 Although the sample size was limited, those patients with increased T-cell reactivity had improved outcomes compared with their nonreactive counterparts, and a beneficial autoimmune response was proposed.
 Indeed, an early inflammatory response may be essential for subsequent recovery.

 In the Trauma Coma Data Bank study, hypotension was even more significant than hypoxia and, by itself, was associated with a 150% increase in mortality rate.
 Systemic hypotension is critical because brain perfusion diminishes with lower somatic blood pressures.
 Brain perfusion (ie, cerebral perfusion pressure) is the difference between the mean arterial pressure and intracranial pressure.
 The intracranial pressure is increased in head injury by intracranial bleeding, cell death, and secondary hypoxic and ischemic injuries.
 Accordingly, another recent study reported that death and increased disability outcomes correlated with the durations of both systemic hypotension and elevated intracranial pressures.